Career Information for a Degree in Child Care Management

 Child Care Facility Manager

-Many child care workers are self-employed, and therefore educational and licensure requirements are unregulated in many states.
-However, the U.S. Bureau of Labor Statistics (BLS) notes that directors of child care centers may need to have a college degree and are often held to higher hiring standards.
+The U.S. Bureau of Labor Statistics (BLS) stated that directors of child care centers may need to have a college degree and are often held to higher hiring standards.
 The demand for child care managers is expected to rise 17% from 2012-2022, due to increased need for qualified workers in this position and the growth in the number of preschool-aged children, states the BLS.
-The average annual wages for preschool and child care education administrators can vary greatly, depending on the type of facility and geographic location; overall, the annual median salary for this professions was $44,890, as of 2013 (www.bls.gov).
+The average annual wages for preschool and child care education administrators can vary greatly, depending on the type of facility and geographic location; overall, the annual median salary for this professions was $44,890, as of 2013.

 Child Care Workers

 A child care worker's primary job responsibility is looking after clients' children when they're unavailable.
 Workers also often plan educational activities to engage the children's minds, bodies and creative energy.
 According to the BLS, the job outlook for child care workers is about average compared to other occupations during the 2012-2022 decade, with 14% expected growth in available positions.
-Parents will be looking for better ways to monitor their children's behavior during times when school isn't in session.
-The median hourly wage for a child care worker as of 2013 is $9.42.
+The median annual wage for a child care worker as of 2013 is $19,600.

 Preschool teachers play a pivotal role in children's development.
 They teach children how to interact peacefully and develop basic social skills.
 A child care management degree program addresses relevant child psychology and early-childhood development topics required for career success as a preschool teacher.
 Due to increasing need for preschool education, job opportunities for preschool teachers should grow faster than average, at 17%, from 2012-2022, according to the BLS, which also reported that median salaries for this profession were about $27,570 as of 2013.

 Related to Career Information for a Degree in Child Care Management